U.N. optimistic Syria aid meet will win major funding

 OPPOSITION CRITICISM

-Syria's main opposition coalition has criticised the U.N. appeal and its arrangements for distributing aid inside Syria, saying the organisation has effectively ceded control to the Syrian government and failed to deliver all but a bare minimum of aid to areas controlled by Assad's opponents.
+Syria's main opposition coalition has criticized the U.N. appeal and its arrangements for distributing aid inside Syria, saying the organization has effectively ceded control to the Syrian government and failed to deliver all but a bare minimum of aid to areas controlled by Assad's opponents.

 But Watkins said the Syrian government did not influence the aid distribution, although there were some areas of the country which could not be reached because of the violence.